Akanha17/coreJsFundamentals/weirdness/Day5/day5.md

 - 3

--> because var is **function scoped**, not block scoped - al callbacks share the same i
+-> because var is **function scoped**, not block scoped - all callbacks share the same i